gabrielpoissant/gabrielpoissant.github.io/index.md

   - Case study: /projects/project-b
   - Code: https://github.com/USERNAME/REPO2

+{: .notice--info}
+**Design choice:** I clustered before modeling to understand structure before optimizing performance.

+or try

+{: .notice--warning}
+**Limitation:** This dataset is observational, so causal claims are intentionally avoided.

+then you can do stuff like this:
+## How I approach data problems
+- Start with the decision, not the model
+- Explore aggressively before modeling
+- Prefer simple models unless complexity is justified
+- Document assumptions and limitations clearly

 ## Links
 - Resume: (add PDF link later)
 - GitHub: https://github.com/USERNAME
 - LinkedIn: (link)